Scroll for more

 E Hine Fund for Young Wāhine

 Y Greater Wellington is newly revived member association of Y Aotearoa New Zealand.
-In July 2023, we are launching the second funding round of our E Hine Fund to support young women* in Te Pane Matua Taiao, the Greater Wellington region to pursue their aspirations and positively impact young women and their communities.
+We have launched the fourth funding round of our E Hine Fund to support young women* in Te Pane Matua Taiao, the Greater Wellington region to pursue their aspirations and positively impact young women and their communities.

 *Our definition of ‘women’ is intersectional and inclusive.
 We are for all women - tāngata whenua, Indigenous women and women of colour, trans and queer women, femmes, disabled women, former refugee and immigrant women, and women of every faith, ethnicity, community and economic background.
 We are for all women being respected, celebrated and embraced for who they are.
 We take a strong stand against trans exclusionary feminism and firmly reject any form of discrimination or exclusion based on gender identity or sexual orientation.
 We actively strive to address and dismantle barriers that may hinder inclusivity and equity in our decision making.